Pointing Pairs in Sudoku: Eliminate Candidates Across Box Boundaries

 What is a Pointing Pair?

-A pointing pair occurs when a candidate number appears in only two cells within a box, and those cells are aligned in the same row or column.
-This "points" to that row or column, allowing you to eliminate that candidate from other cells in the same row or column outside the box.
+A pointing pair (Locked Candidates Type 1) occurs when a candidate appears in exactly two cells of a 3×3 box, both in the same row or column.
+This locks the candidate to that line, letting you eliminate it from all other cells in that row or column outside the box.

 A pointing triple works the same way but involves three cells instead of two.